Consumer Discretionary Sector Rating: Neutral

 - The sector is overly concentrated in internet retail and automobiles

-- Valuations appear stretched
+- Valuations appear stretched and earnings growth expectations have flattened.

 - Semiconductor shortages weighing on auto and consumer electronics production